zmira/abremir.vlpause/README.md

   * calculate suggested number of intermissions instead of relying on a static mapping table
   * refactor loop function to re-calculate variables when input URI changes
   * display number of planned intermissions on start of play
+* 0.4
-* 0.4 - allow automatic skip intermission if suggested number of intermissions is zero
+  * allow automatic skip intermission if suggested number of intermissions is zero [obsolete v0.5]
 * 0.3
-  * allows selection of number of intermissions, up to 5 equal length chunks
+  * allows selection of number of intermissions, up to 5 equal length chunks [obsolete v0.6]
   * add suggested number of intermissions based on duration of input
   * other cosmetic changes
+* 0.2
-* 0.2 - fix issue when running on a brand new install of vlc
+  * fix issue when running on a brand new install of vlc
+* 0.1
-* 0.1 - initial version with pausing only at 50% duration of playing item
+  * initial version with pausing only at 50% duration of playing item [obsolete v0.3]

 ## Acknowledgements